 However, even if your gross receipts are under the threshold, don’t automatically assume that you’re exempt.
 For one thing, you may need to aggregate your gross receipts with certain related businesses in determining whether the exemption applies.
 Also, the definition of “tax shelter” is surprisingly broad.
-(For more information, see “Watch out for tax shelter status” on page X.)
+(For more information, see “Watch out for tax shelter status” below.)

 Calculating the limitation